Got pictures? Please e-mail me.

 - Ada M. Gadd, born 12 Sept 1888.
 According to a letter written by a niece in August 1974, Ada "died as a baby."
 That birth date is in conflict with information online: GADD, Ada M. d.
 Nov.
 21, 1890 at age 1 and 21 days of diptheria.
 Parents: P.W. & E. M. Gadd.
 From West Virginia Genealogy Trails, Summers County, West Virginia Death Records [Except where noted, submitted by K. Torp].
 Accessed 10 Oct 2009.

 - Clowney William Gadd, was born in 1891 in West Virginia and died 02 Dec 1951 in Mercer County.
 His birthdate and birth county varies according to the source.
 His WV Project birth record says his birthdate was 15 July in Summers County.
 He was born 06 June in Raleigh County, according to his death certificate.
 His WWII draft card says his birthdate is 04 June.
 Clowney with sisters Annie and Stella.
 (Thank you, Harold.)
-There are three marriage records for Clowney William Gadd:
+There are three marriage records for Clowney Gadd but I don't know if all are the same Clowney:

 1. 1915 Raleigh County, Clowney William Gadd, 23, and Eliza Francis Redden, 17.